-Reduction in Dividend Allowance: Will it affect you?
+Dividend Allowance Cut: Will it affect you?

-Starting April 2018, this dividend allowance will fall to £2000.
+As of April 2018, this dividend allowance will fall to £2000.

-Your overall income (savings, dividend and non-dividend income) will determine how much tax you pay on the dividends you get in 2018 with the allowance reduced from £5,000 to £2,000.
-The dividend tax will primarily depend on which tax band the first £5,000 falls in.
+Your overall income (savings, dividend and non-dividend income) determines how much tax you pay on dividends in 2018.
+The dividend tax depends on which tax band the first £5,000 falls in.
 Basic rate tax payers will see an increase in dividend tax by £225.
 Higher rate and additional rate tax payers will be worse off by £975 and £ 1,143 respectively.

 If the dividends (£5000) fall between multiple tax bands, the figures mentioned above will change.